-There?s no doubt about it–2015 was a rough year for the Canadian oil sector.
+There’s no doubt about it–2015 was a rough year for the Canadian oil sector.
 Oil prices kept falling, which put even more pressure on producers’ profits.
 Making matters worse, a change in government could make it harder for the industry to operate should it impose tougher tax laws and environmental regulations.
 Having said all that, the industry entered 2016 on a hopeful note as a number of key story lines hinted at better days to come.
+1. Will a merger wave hit the industry?
+One of the big story lines from 2015 was Suncor Energy Inc.’s (TSX:SU)(NYSE:SU) pursuit of rival…

 To keep reading, enter your email address or login below.